HomeBlog Home

 2. White Rot - Noted in wood that takes on a white color and spongy feel.

 3. Soft Rot - Noted by its honeycomb-like appearance after it breaks down cellulose in the wood.
-This rot is not commonly found in houses but can be.
+This rot is not commonly found in houses, but it can be.

 If present, repairing wood rot can cost an individual upwards of $20,000.